Mythri532/docker/Readme2.md

 kubectl create –f local-01.yaml <br>
 persistentvolume "pv0001" created <br>

 **Persistent Volume Claim (PVC)**− The storage requested by Kubernetes for its pods is known as PVC.
-The user does not need to know the<br> underlying provisioning.
+The user does not need to know the underlying provisioning.
 The claims must be created in the same namespace where the pod is created. <br>